 Privacy-First ZK Frameworks

-Apart from these mainstream solutions, 2026 has witnessed the advent of niche frameworks tuned for privacy-focused Appchains.
-Aztec Network has led the charge on programmable privacy through its noir language, allowing developers to construct an Application Specific Blockchain where transaction information is kept encrypted but still publicly verifiable.
-This has unlocked use cases in private voting, confidential auctions, and compliant financial services where transaction privacy is paramount.
+Beyond these mainstream solutions, 2026 has seen the emergence of niche frameworks tuned for privacy-focused Appchains.
+Aztec Network leads on programmable privacy through its noir language, letting developers build an Application Specific Blockchain where transaction information stays encrypted but remains publicly verifiable.
+This opens use cases in private voting, confidential auctions, and compliant financial services where transaction privacy is paramount.

-Similarly, Mina Protocol’s lightweight blockchain architecture, which maintains a constant-sized blockchain regardless of transaction history through recursive ZK proofs, has been adapted into a framework for building privacy-focused Appchains.
-The ability to verify the entire chain state with a 22-kilobyte proof has innovative implications for mobile-first applications and resource-constrained environments.
+Mina Protocol’s lightweight blockchain architecture, which maintains a constant-sized blockchain regardless of transaction history through recursive ZK proofs, has been adapted into a framework for building privacy-focused Appchains.
+The ability to verify the entire chain state with a 22-kilobyte proof has clear implications for mobile-first applications and resource-constrained environments.

 Considerations for ZK Appchains